lubeda/EspHoMaTriXv2/README.md

 **(D)** Service **del_screen**

 Removes a screen from the display by icon name.
-If this screen is actually display while sending this command the screen will be displayed until its "show_screen"-time has ended.
+If this screen is actually displayed while sending this command, the screen will be displayed until its "show_screen"-time has ended.

-optionally you can suffix a * to the icon name to perform a wildcard delete which will delete all screens beginning with the icon_name specified.
+Optionally, you can suffix a * to the icon name to perform a wildcard delete, which will delete all screens beginning with the icon_name specified.

-For example if you have multiple icons named weather_sunny, weather_rain & weather_cloudy, you can issue a del_screen weather_* to remove whichever screen is currently in a slot and replace it with a new weather screen.
+For example, if you have multiple icons named weather_sunny, weather_rain & weather_cloudy, you can issue a del_screen weather_* to remove whichever screen is currently in a slot and replace it with a new weather screen.

-*parameters:*
+*Parameters:*

-- ```icon_name```: Icon `id` defined in the yaml (see installation)
+- ```icon_name```: Icon `id` defined in the YAML (see installation)
 - ```mode```: The mode is for internal purposes use `5`  for icon_screen

 |mode|value|